Measuring the Benefits of Recess: Playworks’ Great Recess Framework

 How do we define and assess play among elementary school students?
 The answer: we don’t . . . until now.

 Although researchers, educators, and parents agree that play is important, there is currently no valid assessment tool to measure play within a school setting.
-To address this gap, Playworks is creating the Great Recess Framework, a rubric that will provide schools a guide to making play inclusive and accessible for all students.
+To address this gap, Playworks is creating the Great Recess Framework, a rubric that will provide schools a guide to making play welcoming and accessible for all students.

-The Great Recess Framework helps schools evaluate whether or not students have access to safe environments that promote inclusive, healthy play; the level of engagement and activity among students and staff; and whether students are empowered to lead games and resolve their own conflicts.
-The Framework is aligned with the Centers for Disease Control and SHAPE America's new guidelines.
+The Great Recess Framework helps schools evaluate whether or not students have access to safe environments that promote engaging, healthy play; the level of engagement and activity among students and staff; and whether students are empowered to lead games and resolve their own conflicts.
+The Framework is aligned with the Centers for Disease Control and SHAPE America’s new guidelines.

 “It is critical that we analyze play under a shared definition and assessment tool, so there is a collective understanding of what impact quality play can have for all children in all schools,” said Playworks President and COO Elizabeth Cushing.